victorviterbo/fractol/README.md

 ### Available fractals: mandelbrot, julia, burningship

-for Julia, you can specify the seed used by adding it's real followed by its imaginary part at the end of the arguments
+for Julia, you can specify the constant (c0) used by adding it's real followed by its imaginary part at the end of the arguments